sscretchen/sscretchen/README.md

   </tr>
   <tr>
     <td>VS Code</td>
-    <td>IDE of choice.
-VS is helpful because of its built in tools but specifically the ATT&CK extension (VSCode ATT&CK).
-That extension has a feature that lets you create MD files with direct links to MITRE ATT&CK website and their extensive knowledge base.
-VS also supports YARA</td>
+    <td>VS Code is helpful because of its built in ATT&CK extension (VSCode ATT&CK).
+This uses IntelliSense support for MITRE ATT&CK®.
+TTP links, searches, autocompletes various ATT&CK IDs and links directly to the site for specifics.
+I can create very useful Threat Intelligence reports with this</td>
   </tr>
   <tr>
     <td>PeStudio</td>